shNext/Reading-Books/README.md

 so, my next topic is a book about the Rust Compiler. <br/>

 Title : Mastering the Rust Compiler by Eron Valdric. <br/>

+and then <br/>
+Title : Essential LLVM Code Architecture by Kepler Publishing , Ethan Kessler.

 ## Next Topics